There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: You.

-Pros: We like this because it's personalized.
-Depending on the venue, this'll require a little ingenuity on your part.
-If you met at the park playing frisbee?
+Pros: We like this because it’s personalized.
+Depending on the venue, this will require a little ingenuity on your part.
+If you met at the park while playing frisbee?
 Easy money.
 More complicated, though, if you met at a dance club, prison, or free clinic.

 The Hot-Air Balloon